jean-pierreBoth/HnswAnn.jl/README.md

  **This package provides an interface to a Rust implementation of the paper by Yu.
 A. Malkov and D. A. Yashunin: \
 "Efficient and Robust approximate nearest neighbours using Hierarchical Navigable Small World Graphs" (2016, 2018)**

-It can be useful Rust users of the crate [hnsw_rs](https://gitlab.com/jpboth/hnswlib-rs) needing an interactive access to their data, but can be useful to Julia users needing a "metal" implementation.
+It can be useful to Rust users of the crate [hnsw_rs](https://gitlab.com/jpboth/hnswlib-rs) needing an interactive access to their data, but can be useful to Julia users needing a "metal" implementation.

 The package provides Approximate Near Neighbour search for Vector of numeric types (i.e Vector{T} where T <: Number) and different associated standard distances.